YueErro/udacity_robotics_sw_engineer/4-localization/concepts.md

   // Instantiating 1000 Particles each with a random position and orientation int n = 1000;
   Robot p[n];
-  //TODO: Your job is to loop over the set of particles for (int i = 0; i < n; i++)
+  //Your job is to loop over the set of particles for (int i = 0; i < n; i++)
   {
-    //TODO: For each particle add noise: Forward_Noise=0.05, Turn_Noise=0.05, and Sense_Noise=5.0 p[i].set_noise(0.05, 0.05, 5.0);
+    //For each particle add noise: Forward_Noise=0.05, Turn_Noise=0.05, and Sense_Noise=5.0
+    p[i].set_noise(0.05, 0.05, 5.0);
-    //TODO: And print its pose on a single line std::cout << p[i].show_pose() << std::endl;
+    //And print its pose on a single line std::cout << p[i].show_pose() << std::endl;
   }
   ```